Sums of Multivariate Polynomials in Finite Subgroups: Introduction

-The aim of this article is to provide a characterization, in the framework of commutative rings, of certain types of symmetric sums of distinct elements of a subgroup of the group of units.
-For instance, it includes the case of sums of multivariate polynomials taking distinct values in the set of $n$-th residues modulo a prime.
-The first result of this type was obtained by Pierce \cite{Pierce}, who proved that an integral symmetric homogeneous function of degree $d$ of the $n$-th residues of an odd prime $p$ is divisible by $p$ if $d$ is not divisible by $(p-1)/\text{gcd}(p-1,n)$.
+The aim of this article is to evaluate certain types of symmetric sums of distinct elements taken in a subgroup of the group of units of a commutative ring (hereafter, rings are always assumed to be unital and non-trivial).
+This includes, for instance, the case of sums of multivariate polynomials taking distinct values in the set of $n$-th residues modulo a prime.
+The first result of this type was obtained by Pierce \cite{Pierce}, who proved that an integral symmetric homogeneous function of degree $d$ of the $n$-th residues of an odd prime $p$ is divisible by $p$ if $d$ is not divisible by $(p-1)/\text{gcd}(n,p-1)$.
 Here, in particular, we evaluate sums of polynomials of $n$-th residues in the remaining case.

-Moreover, symmetric sums of functions taking distinct values in a given set have been already studied in the literature: Ferrers \cite{Ferrers} proved the folklore result that an odd prime $p$ divides the sum of the products of the numbers $1,\ldots,p-1$, taken $k$ together, whenever $k$ is smaller than $p-1$.
+Moreover, symmetric sums of functions taking distinct values in a given set have been already studied in the literature: Ferrers \cite{Ferrers} proved the folklore result that an odd prime $p$ divides the sum of the products of the numbers $1,\ldots,p-1$, taken $k$ together, whenever $k<p-1$.
 Afterwards, this theorem was increasingly generalized by Glaisher \cite{Glaisher}, Moritz \cite{Moritz}, and Ricci \cite{Ricci}.
-All these results provide, in turn, generalizations of the well-known Wilson's theorem.
-Within this context, the proof of the celebrated Erd\H{o}s-Ginzburg-Ziv theorem \cite{EGZ} provided by Gao \cite{Gao} shows a clear connection between zero-sum problems in additive number theory and the study of sums of symmetric functions.
+All these results provide, in turn, generalizations of Wilson's theorem.
+Within this context, the proof of the celebrated Erd\H{o}s--Ginzburg--Ziv theorem \cite{EGZ} provided by Gao \cite{Gao} shows a clear connection between zero-sum problems in additive number theory and the study of sums of symmetric functions.

-Here below, let $R$ be a commutative unital non-trivial ring, for which we use the standard notation, and $G=\{x_1,\ldots,x_n\}$ a finite subgroup $G$ of the group of units $R^\times$.
-Denote the set of non-regular elements with $D$ (in particular $D$ is non-empty since it contains $0$).